usnistgov/MCMLpar/README.txt

 B. Input files:

 1. input.txt: This file contains all user-defined parameter inputs.
 The simulation inputs are number of particles, number of ARS points, number of processors, and radius of detector.
-For an infinite radius approximation, or if the detector radius is unknown, set radius to some large value (like 10000000).
+For an infinite radius approximation, or if the detector radius is unknown, set radius to some large value (such as 10000000).
 The user may need to change number of particles to attain more precise or less precise results.
-The user should change the number of processors according to the computer’s capabilities.
+The user should change the number of processors to match those of the computer.
 The user should also specify all material parameters.
-Copy and paste the layer block of text to add more layers and update the “number of layers” entry.
+Copy and paste the layer block of text to add more layers and update the number of layers entry.

 2. inputExample.txt: This is an example input.
-With this input, the program should run for 1-5 minutes and should output an ARS curve close to the curve described in MCMLparOutputExample.csv.
+With this input, the program should run for 10-60 seconds and should output the data in MCMLparOutputExampleS2.csv or MCMLparOutputExampleS5.csv, depending on which version of SPRNG is used.

 C. Output files: